cmrosenberg/config.vim/README.md

 # config.vim

-This is my (neo()vim configuration.
+This is my vim configuration.
 This supersedes the vim files in [my old dotfiles repository](https://github.com/cmrosenberg/dotfiles/).